 “By this all people will know that you are my disciples, if you have love for one another” (John 13:35).
 When the church demonstrates love to the world, this will draw people to experience the love of Jesus Christ.
 Our spiritual gifts are good for the edification of the church, but without love, our gifts and talents are useless in God’s eyes.
 “If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal” (1 Corinthians 13:1).

 When we love others we show them patience and kindness.
-Our love should not be jealous, proud or rude.
-Our love should not be irritable or demand to have its own way in everything and keep a list of the mistakes others make.
-Love never rejoices over injustice but is happy when the right thing is done.
-Our love should never give up on others or ourselves.
-Love never looses hope or faith and lasts through all circumstances.
-(1 Corinthians 13:4-7)
+Love is not be jealous, proud or rude.
+Love is not be irritable or demand to have its own way in everything.
+Love does not keep a list of the mistake of others.
+Love never rejoices over injustice, but is happy when the right thing is done.
+Love never gives up on others or ourselves.
+Love never loses hope or faith and lasts through all circumstances (1 Corinthians 13:4-7).

 I believe that love is a powerful weapon and when we continue to show love, this will transform others and draw people to Christ.
 Our love will win the battles in our relationships, groups and communities.
 “You shall love your neighbor as yourself”